 When women express darker emotions like rage or despair, they are told to calm down, that their emotions are simply the result of “their time of the month”, or that the emotional frustration they feel is not based in a rational (i.e.: masculine) world view.
 While men’s emotional expression is marginalized as feminine, women’s emotional expression is infantilized.
 It is in this repressed emotional space that the alarming sense of being gaslighted can emerge for women.

 The end result?
-Women’s path to learning emotional fluency is also closed off.
+Women’s path to growing their relational intelligence is also closed off.

-Men and women expressing their emotions more openly is crucial to creating a healthier more humane society.
+Men and women growing their relational capacities is crucial to creating a healthier more humane society.
 I have seen the power of stronger emotional connection play out in my own life and in the lives of my family and friends.
-I can tell you without a shadow of a doubt that learning to express our emotions is the key to a better life.
+I can tell you without a shadow of a doubt that learning to connect in relationships is the key to a better life.

 Unfortunately, our culture’s Disney-esque views on the benefits of male emotional expression are a dangerous combination of simplistic and idealistic.
 To trivialize the process in these ways is to miss the fundamental levels on which emotional expression operates.

 The source of our collective challenges is generational.
 Having grown up themselves in our emotionally averse culture, parents coach their sons to present a facade of emotional toughness and their daughters to admire that facade in men.

 So, even as women might seek emotionally expressive men, they, like men, carry deeply retrograde conditioning that causes them to want confidence and emotional toughness in their partners.
 It is a double bind for both women and men, who, when under stress, are tempted to fall back on retrogressive gender stereotypes in an overly complex world.